ZILtoid1991/pixelperfectengine/docs/manual/0_introduction.md

 * Original assets

 * Seriously, even if you're not a good artist and poor, just find someone who's willing to work for exposure and creative control!
-They might not be the best, but everybody have to gain experience.
-(Just don't sell their work for money)
+They might not be the best, but everybody have to gain experience (Just don't sell their work for money).
+Okay, there's are times when you can get great results from using e.g. public domain sound effects with some editing, but generally try to avoid them, especially if they don't match in style.

 * If you still plan to use unoriginal assets, then don't sell your game for money!

 * If you sell your game with flipped assets, and you didn't have any talents, then don't sue game journalists!

 # List of currently implemented engine features

+## Input Handling System

+A game isn't a game without any kind of input, since it's needed for any kind of interaction.
+The input handler supports keyboards, joysticks, and mice at the moment, and will have touchscreen support in the future.
+It also has a built-in input binding recorder which can be used with the configuration profile handler, and text input handling.

+## Configuration Profile Handler

+Configuration profiles are useful for storing game settings, such as input bindings, volume settings, etc. However, for saving game progress, you need a different thing.

 ## Tile Layers